-- C. Construction phase and/or Construction Support phase allocations: - A project will not be placed on the Commission's agenda for an allocation of Construction and/or Construction support funds unless the project is ready to advertise. - When Caltrans is the implementing agency, Right-of-Way Support and Construction Support costs must be allocated separately from Right-of-Way capital and Construction capital costs. - The implementing agency must not award the Construction contract for a project until the Commission has approved allocation of the Competitive Program funds for the project. - Agencies should not request a Construction phase allocation unless they are prepared to award contract(s) related to the allocation within six months of allocation approval. - Agencies that have Commission approval to use more than one independent contract to deliver the programmed project scope must request separate allocations for each independent contract. - D. If a project or project phase is ready for implementation earlier than the fiscal year that it is programmed in the Competitive Program, the implementing agency may request an allocation in advance of the programmed year.
+- 3. Construction phase and Construction Support phase allocations: - A project will only be placed on the Commission's agenda for an allocation of Construction and Construction support funds if the project is ready to advertise. - When Caltrans is the implementing agency, Construction Support costs must be allocated separately from Construction capital costs. - The implementing agency must not award the Construction contract for a project until the Commission has approved allocation of the Competitive Program funds for the project. - The implementing agency should not request an allocation of construction funds unless it is prepared to award contract(s) related to the allocation within six months of allocation approval. - If an agency has Commission approval to use more than one contract to deliver the programmed project scope, then it must request separate allocations for each contract. - 4.
+If a project or project phase is ready for implementation earlier than the fiscal year that it is programmed in the Competitive Program, the implementing agency may request an allocation in advance of the programmed year.
 The Commission may approve an allocation in advance of the programmed year if it finds that the allocation will not delay availability of funding for other projects.